VSCode PDF extension

 and endobj

-- Auto-complete and Auto-closing for dictionaries, arrays, literal and hex strings, and PostScript brackets
+- Auto-complete and Auto-closing for dictionaries, arrays, strings, PostScript brackets and PDF name objects (starting with

-- Multi-line folding for PDF objects, streams, dictionaries, conventional cross reference tables, and all paired graphics operators
+- Multi-line folding for PDF objects, streams, dictionaries, conventional cross reference sections, and all paired graphics operators

 - Auto-indent and auto-outdent on ENTER